 A few more flakes this evening

-QUAD CITIES, IA/IL- ***FIRST ALERT DAY remains in effect until 6 PM for lingering light snow snow/icy road conditions.***

-There is still snow to get through this evening, although it will be lighter than last night.
-A Winter Weather Advisory is in effect through 6 PM for the Quad Cities north because the snow is leaving slick roads.
+QUAD CITIES, IA/IL- There will be a few extra flakes to get through this evening, so expect slick roads farther north.
 There will be the concern for blowing and drifting snow in these areas into the evening.
 The breezy conditions will subside later tonight and overnight there will be cooler conditions with morning temperatures in the 20s.
 There will be partial clearing overnight, bringing the chance for partly cloudy skies Monday while highs are near 30.
 There will be a nice warmup into the middle of the work week with highs near 40 degrees, and there will be a system to watch Thursday that could bring rain and snow later.

 TONIGHT: Partial clearing.
 Low: 24°.
 Wind: N 5-15 mph.